-Apache Cassandra does not supports normalize structure of Data, if you do so , you have to pay for this , this is anti-pattern in Cassandra.
-Normalization is the best practices in any RDBMS but this is bad practices in Cassandra.
+Apache Cassandra does not supports normalize structure of Data, if you do so, you have to pay for this, this is an anti-pattern in Cassandra.
+In another word, normalization is the best practice in any RDBMS but this is bad practice in Cassandra.

-Apache Cassandra not only encourage but also allow to De-normalize your data structure to store in its storage engine.
+Apache Cassandra not only encourages denormalization but also allows you to De-normalize your data structure to store in its storage engine.

-In the relational world , first identify business domain model and start storing data and later point of time you start pulling the data.
-In Apache Cassandra, you have to reverse your thinking, first you thing what data you want to get and what would be the query for that , based on the query you need to thing how to store data, How to choose Primary key, cluster key, and data type in order to distribute data and in order to scale out the application.
+In the relational world, first, identify the business domain model and start storing data, and later point in time you start pulling the data.
+In Apache Cassandra, you have to reverse your thinking, first, you think about what data you want to get and what would be the query for that, based on the query you need to think about how to store data.
+How to choose Primary key, cluster key, and data type in order to distribute data and in order to scale out the application.

-The physical topology are different if you compare to RDBMS world.
+The physical topology is different if you compare it to the RDBMS world.
 Cassandra is peer-to-peer architecture it means no primary no secondary, no master no slave, all the node in the cluster treats equally.

 Set ( which keeps unique data) ,